Taccia Cha

 The color/properties:

-In most conditions, Taccia Cha is a mostly solid color that offers a soft gradient between light and deep brown.
+Taccia Cha is a creamy brown that shades with a soft gradient in cursive and a soft cut when writing in print into a deeper, more solid brown.
 It’s not a lot of shading, but I think it provides a level of richness to the color that makes it stand out on the page.

 Ink Splat